PhantomBot/PhantomBot/CODESTYLE.md

 *Note: `command-list-generator.php` is depending on the conventions noted above to be followed correctly.*
 *Note: New-lines in command descriptions are not supported in `command-list-generator.php`.
 Only the text on the same line as `@commandpath` is parsed.*

-#Java
-This section is yet to be written